bdsoha/expycted/docs/introduction/getting-started.md

 ## Expectations

 This document will provide a brief introduction the concept of Expectations.
-For the full list of expectations, see the [`expect` documnetaion](/expectations/interface/main).
+For the full list of expectations, see the [`expect` documentation →](/expectations/interface/main).

 Let's start with a simple example of testing that an actual value is equal to an expected value.